vestre/AIS-Wrangling/README.md

 - Condensed workflow can be modified to be run as a single script
 - NearCollisionStatistics is the module to be called upon

-Part of larger project.
+See also code for exploratory analysis in R in separate folder.

+Part of project on computing summary statistics on near-collision situation.
 See paper: Link.